zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/data-widgets/data-grid-2.md

 {{< figure src="/attachments/appstore/platform-supported-content/modules/data-widgets/data-grid-2/hidden-columns-design-mode.png" alt="Example containing a column with “Yes, hidden by default” in Design mode" class="no-border" >}}

+### Allow Row Events

+{{% alert color="info" %}}
+**Allow Row Events** is only available when a column is set to **Custom Content**.
+{{% /alert %}}

+When set to **Yes**, default events such as On Click action or selection will be triggered when the user interacts with the content.
+If a column contains interactive elements such as buttons, this might lead to unexpected behavior when both a click on the button and the action configured on the row are triggered.
+To prevent default events from triggering when interacting with content, set this setting to **No**.

 ## Pagination

 {{% alert color="info" %}}